 Manufacturing – Equipment and Vehicles

-• (24) Adding support offerings and reducing support costs and warranty funding through improved product quality and predictive maintenance
+- Supporting service teams in adding support offerings and reducing support costs and warranty funding through improved product quality and predictive maintenance systems focused on minimizing downtime for customers.

 Industry #6